 In response, in June 2020, the David and Lucile Packard Foundation's Board of Trustees committed to advancing justice and equity through their work.
 Although Packard Foundation staff had been using power sharing approaches to some extent in their work, Trustees and staff acknowledged a need to better understand "power sharing" as a way to advance justice and equity.
-In spring 2022, the Foundation commissioned the Center for Culturally Responsive Engagement (CCRE) at MPHI to unpack the concept of power sharing, identify the range of power sharing approaches used in philanthropy, and identify ways to deepen their practice.
+In spring 2022, the Foundation commissioned our team to unpack the concept of power sharing, identify the range of power sharing approaches used in philanthropy, and identify ways to deepen their practice.
 Insights were used to deepen the Foundation's collective understanding of power sharing and knowledge gaps and to inform the development of future shared grantmaking practices.